Admission to the Master International Relations, track European Union Studies.

 Preparation for the paper: 80 hours

-A reading list will be distributed at the start of the course.
+A reading list will be distributed before the start of the course.